devbrace/devstack/README.md

 # Brace development stack

+Every web image have

 - PHP 8.2 - apache
-- MariaDB 10
 - node v18.18.2
 - npm v10.2.2
 - composer v2.6.5

 ## How to use this?

-You probably want use these images in another project without modification.
+You probably want to use these images in another project without modification.
 So you can just build the images and use them in another project.

-If you want to somehow modify it, you can copy everything in a image directory which do you want to use in your project.
+If you want to somehow modify it, you can copy everything in an image directory which do you want to use in your project.
-If you want work with laravel - copy everything in ``./laravel`` directory.
+If you want work with laravel - copy everything from ``./laravel`` directory.

 ## Images